-- 1. Back up the majority of the data from the images subdirectory on the master server. - Back up a small sub-set of the images subdirectory, together with the remainder of the NetBackup and Media Manager catalog files and directories from the master and media servers.
+- 1. Back up the majority of the data from the images subdirectory on the master server. - 2.
+Back up a small sub-set of the images subdirectory, together with the remainder of the NetBackup and Media Manager catalog files and directories from the master server.